 All workshops are from 8:30 am to 3:00 pm

 You will explore, from a neurocognitive perspective, how young children acquire basic mathematical skills in the elementary school years.
-Seminar leader Dr. Feifer will explain the specific brain pathways that assist children in being able to recall basic math facts and the order of numbers into sets, calculate multiple-step equations and tackle word problems.
+Seminar leader Dr. Feifer will explain the specific brain pathways that assist in children being able to recall basic math facts and the order of numbers into sets, calculate multiple-step equations and tackle word problems.
 You will also examine the relationship between anxiety and mathematical performance, as well as two critical contructs, often overlooked when evaluating students with math difficulty: working memory and executive functions.
 He will discuss the three primary ways in which numbers are formatted in the brain and the central role of language to expand upon conceptually ordered number sets.
 You will come away with a better understanding of math disabilities in children along with some critical assessment techniques for these disabilities and more efficient ways to diagnose and remediate math disorders in children.

 At this seminar, you will learn information about: